siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

 .....................

-If you know that your calculation is producing additional files that you want to retrieve (and preserve in the AiiDA repository in the long term), you can add those files as a list as follows::
+If you know that your calculation is producing additional files that you want to retrieve (and preserve in the AiiDA repository), you can add those files as a list as follows::